omgol411/disobind/README.md

 For using GPUs, ensure CUDA-toolkit (version 11.8) and the NVIDIA drivers are installed on the system.

+## Input requirements
+1. Disobind can only be used for binary complexes (AB).
+However, for non-binary complexes (ABC) the user can convert them into binary pairs (AB, BC, AC) to run Disobind.
+2. The input protein pair is assumed to be interacting and Disobind tells where do they interact (contact maps and interface residues).
+3. The input protein must be <= 100 residues in length.
+For longer proteins, the user can truncate the protein and run Disobind.
+4. Protein 1 must be an IDR whereas Protein 2 may or may not be an IDR.

 ## Prediction
 The input is a CSV file.